astronomer/docs/learn/airflow-snowflake.md

 :::info

-For more information on creating a Snowflake connection, see [Create a Snowflake connection in Airflow](https://www.astronomer.io/docs/learn/connections/snowflake).
+For more information on creating a Snowflake connection, see [Create a Snowflake connection in Apache Airflow®](https://www.astronomer.io/docs/learn/connections/snowflake).

 :::